 Racism is endemic.
-Undoing and rebuilding historic systems of discrimination of marginalized groups-particularly Black, Indigenous, and People of Color (BIPOC), Asian-Pacific Americans, Latine [læ.tə.'nā] and multiracial communities, women and gender minorities including LGBQ+ and transgender communities, persons with disabilities and veterans-is a moral imperative that requires all individuals to commit to a continuous, deeply reflective process of introspection.
-Through perseverance, imagination, and hard work, Rhode Island College believes we can achieve a vision of racial and gender equity for the people of this great state.
+Undoing and rebuilding historic systems of discrimination of marginalized groups-particularly Black, Indigenous, and People of Color (BIPOC), Asian-Pacific Americans, Latine and multiracial communities, SGM, persons with disabilities and veterans-is a moral imperative that requires all individuals to commit to a continuous, deeply reflective process of introspection.
+Through perseverance, imagination, and hard work, RIC believes we can achieve a vision of racial and gender equity.